LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 - The `.csproj` in the package project and set the Title property (and check the others)
 - `\.github\README.md` - this is the readme of your open source repository on GitHub
 - `.\docs\README_nuget.md` - this is the readme that will show on nuget.org
-- The `umbraco-marketplace.json` file in the root of your repository and add the `Categories` property (see the [supported categories](https://docs.umbraco.com/umbraco-dxp/marketplace/listing-your-package#categories) for more information)
+- The `umbraco-marketplace.json` file in the root of your repository and add the `Category` property (see the [supported categories](https://docs.umbraco.com/umbraco-dxp/marketplace/listing-your-package#categories) for more information)

 ### Package logo